-Shareholder Proposals for 2024 Annual Meeting of Shareholders
+Shareholder Proposals for 2025 Annual Meeting of Shareholders

 Shareholder proposals should be sent to us via certified mail at The St. Joe Company, 130 Richard Jackson Boulevard, Suite 200, Panama City Beach, Florida 32407, Attention: Elizabeth J. Walters, Chief Legal Officer.
-To be considered for inclusion in our proxy statement for the 2024 annual meeting of shareholders, the deadline for submission of shareholder proposals, pursuant to Rule 14a-8 of the Exchange Act, is December 7, 2023
+To be considered for inclusion in our proxy statement for the 2025 annual meeting of shareholders, the deadline for submission of shareholder proposals, pursuant to Rule 14a-8 of the Exchange Act, is December 5, 2024.

-Additionally, pursuant to our Bylaws, we must receive notice of any shareholder proposal to be submitted at the 2024 annual meeting of shareholders, but not required to be included in our proxy statement, no earlier than January 16, 2024 and no later than February 5, 2024 (the "Advance Notice Deadline") with respect to such proposal.
+Additionally, pursuant to our Bylaws, we must receive notice of any shareholder proposal or director nomination to be submitted at the 2025 annual meeting of shareholders, but not required to be included in our proxy statement, no earlier than January 14, 2025 and no later than February 3, 2025 (the "Advance Notice Deadline") with respect to such proposal.
 In addition, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must set forth the information required by Rule 14a-19 under the Exchange Act when providing notice to the Company no later than the Advance Notice Deadline.
 Any director nomination must contain the information specified in our Bylaws.